 “I’m interested in design generally, whether it’s pottery, glass, industrial design or craft and so on; it’s all design to me and that’s why I can go from one to the other.”

 Ken Stradling was born and brought up in south Bristol.
 His family, though not affluent, was comfortable and cultivated good taste.
 His mother encouraged an early interest in antiques, taking him to auctions with her where he occasionally bought things.
 As a pupil at Bristol Grammar School in the 1930s, Ken developed his interest in the arts through the influence of its headmaster, J. E. Barton.
 Barton wrote for the BBC’s Listener magazine, broadcast on contemporary art and design and was passionate about the value of art and design education.
 Demobbed from the army in 1948 Ken found employment as Assistant Manager at the Bristol Guild of Applied Art in Park Street, increasing the staff from two to three.
 “I knew the Guild and so I came in to them one day and said, “you need me, can I join you?” and that’s how it all started.”

-The Guild had originated in 1908 as a collective of artists who promoted and sold their work and offered handicraft classes.
+The Guild began in 1908 as a collective of makers who promoted and sold their work and offered handicraft classes.
 By 1929 the original group had scattered and under its remaining member, stained-glass designer Arnold Robinson, the Guild became a small retail shop selling hand-made goods and supporting local makers.
 In 1948 the Guild’s stock was inevitably limited in scope.
 It was “a little gift shop… really half a shop, 68A – the other half was a wool shop” Stradling imposed a strong creative identity of his own, finding, buying and selling new and innovative work.
 “You’ve got to be in control of the buying,” he says, and “quality is always terribly important… and you do recognise it, with experience it becomes almost intuitive”.